 Councillor Briscoe, the Portfolio Holder for Economy, Enterprise and Transport, advised that one of the green cycle racks had been damaged and the other two relocated.
-New cycle racks for the High Street were currently being considered and would be installed in the near future.
+New cycle racks for the High Street were currently being considered and would be installed in due course.